 - You trust the brand of a company with 30+ years of satisfied customers

-The first thing we noticed in our TrueFire review is their beautifully clean, minimal design.
+The first thing we noticed in our look at TrueFire is their clean, minimal design.

-There’s a lot that you actually get when you sign up for TrueFire.
+There’s a lot that you actually get when you sign up.
 Of course, the 40,000+ video lessons and 30,000+ tabs are just the beginning.

 So you’re not going to go wrong by choosing TrueFire.
 It’s just very overwhelming if you don’t know what you’re doing.